 \subsection{Alternate signal model: decays to BSM Higgs}

 Until now we applied CATHODE only to models where the position of the bump is known beforehand.
-But one strength of the technique is that we don't even need to know that.
-To discuss this further we now focus on another model that induces the neutralino decay $\widetilde{\chi}_2^0 \rightarrow H \widetilde{\chi}_1^0$ where $H$ is one of the additional Higgs-bosons introduces by the (N)MSSM that has a mass different from 125~GeV.
+But one strength of the technique is that we do not even need to know that.
+To discuss this further we now focus on another model that induces the neutralino decay $\widetilde{\chi}_2^0 \rightarrow H \widetilde{\chi}_1^0$ where $H$ is one of the additional Higgs bosons introduces by the (N)MSSM that has a mass different from 125~GeV.
 Because the decay of $H$ depends on the specific implementation of SUSY-breaking parameters we set the branching ratio $BR(H\rightarrow b \bar{b})=100\%$.
 To find the signal, CATHODE is applied to different signal regions given by varying mass hypotheses $m$ in equation \ref{eq:SR}, scanning the entire mass range in discrete steps and the signal significance is determined.
 To demonstrate this we chose $m_H = 100~{\rm GeV}$ and $m_{\widetilde{g}}=2000~{\rm GeV}$ and show the result in figure \ref{fig:unknownMass}.
-Once the signal window has significant overlap with the signal-bump the signal significance gets sufficiently improved to show the presence of anomalous events.
+Once the signal window has significant overlap with the signal bump the signal significance gets sufficiently improved to show the presence of anomalous events.
 In a real application this would then warrant further investigation with a dedicated search.

 Finally we show how wide the possible choice of $m_H$ is that CATHODE can still help to find in our dataset with the given choice of features.
-For this we perform a parameter-scan over $m_H$ from 35~GeV to 515~GeV in 10~GeV steps shown in figure \ref{fig:mhscan}.
-The method reaches reliably signal significances of order 10 up to $m_H \sim 350~{\rm GeV}$ without using b-tags as otherwise powerful discriminators.
+For this we perform a parameter scan over $m_H$ from 35~GeV to 515~GeV in 10~GeV steps shown in figure \ref{fig:mhscan}.
+The method reaches reliably signal significances of order ten up to $m_H \sim 350~{\rm GeV}$ without using b-tags as otherwise powerful discriminators.